NSHAVER1/DDS-Case_Study1/QAProcess.md

 	- [x] (*nshaver*) Does it provide context?
 	[ ] Spelling and Grammar? nshaver: need a comma after study in the intro
 - [ ] Code Section
-	- [ ] Correctly commented? nshaver: Need to remove the commennt in the .rmd file, line 13, which shows my old working dir
+	- [ ] Correctly commented? nshaver: Need to remove the commennt in the .rmd file, line 13, which shows my old working dir; also, the code in line 43 of the .rmd file was intended to be a comment, not active code
 	- [X ] (*nshaver*) *modular* style?
 	- [ ] Is the code well written? nshaver: no, clean up code is not the latest rev, and thus it does not correctly remove the unranked rows
 	- [ ] Does it compile in R? nshaver: no, the source statements from the .rmd do not find the correct code. it is looking in the wrong directory for the R code. it also can't write the csv files to the right directory.